tylera277/CppBeginnings/VoyagerTrajectoryCalculator/README.md

 </p>

-.
-.
-.

-Step x: Somehow figure out what angle and speed needs to be given to the craft in order for it to get the slingshot affect from another body
+Step 6: Somehow figure out what angle and speed needs to be given to the craft in order for it to get the slingshot affect from another body
+  --> I have a program that I can easily scale to many bodies in orbit of the sun.
+I now need to determine how to calculate what date and with what velocity to launch the craft with and towards, in order for the craft to reach another body for a slingshot.

-Step x+1: Somehow chain these slingshots together so that the craft can go from one body to another
+Step 7: Somehow chain these slingshots together so that the craft can go from one body to another

+Step x: Maybe update graphics
 Step x+2:...